idealplugins/woocommerce/README.md

 ### 3. Setting up

-Check out the specific installation instructions and tips on https://www.idealplugins.nl/woocommerce#install
+Check out the specific installation instructions and tips on https://www.idealplugins.nl/woocommerce2.0#install

 ## Upgrading from an older version of this plugin

-Since we did a complete rebuild of the plugin it is recommended to do a clean install of the plugin when comming from a version without a dw prefix.
+Since we did a complete rebuild of the plugin it is recommended to do a clean install of the plugin when comming from a version without a DW prefix.

 ## Troubleshooting

-Please see the FAQ on https://www.idealplugins.nl/woocommerce#help
+Please see the FAQ on https://www.idealplugins.nl/woocommerce2.0#help